nomis4u/litecoin/README.md

 ## Dockerfile
-Using `sha256sum -c` we are checking the checksum of the downloaded release and fails the build process if it returns an error.
+Using `sha256sum` we are checking the checksum of the downloaded release and fails the build process if it returns an error.

 ## litecoin-statefulset.yaml
 Assumptions